San Remo (NSW)

 San Remo has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects include Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Charmhaven Master-Planned Housing Community, and Lake Haven Centre Redevelopment.
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the region: Lake Munmorah Shopping Centre Expansion (2021-2023), Waratah Super Battery (commencement 2022), Charmhaven Master-Planned Housing Community (expected completion 2024), and Lake Haven Centre Redevelopment (planned for 2023).

 Professional plan users can use the search below to filter and access additional projects.